my-imouto/my-imouto-viewer/README.md

 ## Creating images

-The only way to create images is to place them in the `import` folder, then run the `import` script (in `./backend`): `node script import`.
+Create a directory called `import` in the root, place the images you want to import to the system, then run the `import` script (in `./backend`) like so: `node script import`.
 Note that the images won't be deleted from the folder.

 ## Using the UI